joergboe/testframework/doc/manpage.md

 command line parameter --properties or the environment TT_properties is evaluated.
 The properties file is a bash script.

-## Test Tools and Modules
+## Test Tools
-If your test collection requires special functions, you must source the appropriate modules from the test collection file.
+If your test collection requires special functions, you must import the appropriate script module in the initialization part of a
+Test Suite or Test Case file.
+The test Tools Script may define user defined variables, properties and functions.
+The defined functions in a Tools Script must be exported like:

+export -f fname

+The defined tool artifacs are available in nested Suites and nested cases.
+Once a function has been defined, it can not be re-defined in a nested element.

-Especially the streamsutils.sh must be sourced at the beginning of the main body of the test collection file:
+Especially the streamsutils.sh must be imported at the beginning of the main body of the outermost Test Suite file:

-registerTool "$TTRO_scriptDir/streamsutils.sh"\n
+import "$TTRO_scriptDir/streamsutils.sh"\n
-or\n
-setVar 'TT_tools' "$TT_tools $TTRO_scriptDir/streamsutils.sh"\n

-The first form sources the script 'streamsutils.sh' and modifies the TT_tools variable.
-The second form modifies the TT_tools variable only.
-The utilities script is sourced during start up of the called artifact.

-If the initialization of a tool module  depends on other properties, the module must not use eager initialization.
-In such a case the tool module must provide an separate initialization function.
-This initialization function must be called in the test collection initialization.
-(The framework sources the tools modules before the propertie file is sourced)
+An alternative way to import a Test Tools module is the command line options --tools, which imports one Tools script.
+Or you may define a colon separated list of Test Tools files in variable TTRO_tools.

 ## Test File Preamble